AlexanderGubarev/RecordVideo-TestComplete-extension/README.md

 # Restrictions and known issues

 * It supports only recording of main screen now.
 * If test is interrupted, the Log will be locked, so, the information about recording with link to the video file cannot be posted.
-In this case the video will be generated just after the product closing and you can find the path to the video in the Additional Information of message about recording start.
+In this case the video will be generated just after the product closing and you can find the path to the video in the <i>Additional Information</i> of message about recording start.